mlavik1/Retro3D/README.md

 - Configure
 - Build
 - Open Visual Studio project
-- Build Retro3D project (IN RELEASE CONFIGURATION - Debug will be very slow!)
+- Build and run the "Game" project (IN RELEASE CONFIGURATION - Debug will be very slow!)

 WEB ASSEMBLY
 - Make sure you have Emscripten installed (https://developer.mozilla.org/en-US/docs/WebAssembly/C_to_wasm)